GoncharMV/java-shareit/README.md

 <a name="project-description"></a>
 ## Project Description

-Java-ShareIt is a backend API server that provides item sharing and requesting among users.
+Java-ShareIt is a backend API server that allows users to share items among themselves: add items, submit requests for item additions, book items, and manage booking requests for their own items.

 The system is implemented as microservices - one for request validation, another for the rest of the business logic,